tutorium-statistische-methoden-2/winter2021_2022/index.md

 ### etc.
 - Wenn ihr Fehler in meiner Folien gefunden habt, lasst es mich bitte wissen.
 Danke!
-- disclaimer: the suggested solution of old exams are created by me and I didn't have Herr Schmid check them.
+- disclaimer: the suggested solutions of old exams are created by me and I intentionally didn't have Herr Schmid check them (otherwise the questions might not be picked as exam questions).
 If you are not sure if something is correct, please let me know.

 ### Materialien